SSSAccount/finance-tracker-gui/README.md

 ## Features

 - Add a new transaction
-- View transactions with a search and sort feature
+- View transactions (with a search and sort feature using a GUI)
 - Add transactions in bulk from a CSV file
 - Update existing transactions
 - Delete a specific transaction